 I also follow the 80/20 rule: I eat pure, healthful, organic foods 80% of time, and allow myself a bit more freedom the other 20% of the time.
 As long as I feel happy, healthy, and vibrantly nourished at the end of the day, I’ve got no problem making the occasional not-100%-healthful exception.

 No, I’m not.
 Although I focused on raw and living foods in culinary school, and have so far written two raw food cookbooks, I am not 100% raw, and I don’t ever intend to be.
 Raw food is one of my top specialties, and I include a great deal of it in my diet, but I never aim for an exact percentage, and the amount waxes and wanes according to the season, the day, or even just my mood!
 I believe raw food is an invaluable part of a healthful diet, but doesn’t have to comprise a humongous chunk of said diet, let alone all of it.

 Are you vegan?

 No, I’m not.
 For several years, I freely used the term “almost vegan” to describe my plant-rich diet, but over time I began to feel increasingly uncomfortable with that name, which I had simply made up on a whim the day I created my blog in 2008.
 My diet has evolved since then, and I also grew away from the idea of trying to label myself at all, especially with a term that has ethical, not just dietary, implications.
+In short, I am an omnivore.
 However, my cookbooks happen to be 100% vegan, and you’ll find many vegan recipes and product reviews on my site.